alex-strobel/NFC-Caregiver/README.md

 ### Materials

-- The Bachelor's thesis this manuscript builds on
+- The Bachelor's thesis this manuscript builds on.

 ### Resources